Schools Are Banning Phones. What About Laptops?

 And yet many school districts continue to frame universal laptop access as a boon to equity, a way to help the least advantaged students succeed.
 But my son represents an important and vulnerable population that DCPS serves.
 Before we adopted him, his circumstances were rough: He was hungry, periodically unhoused, moving between foster homes, unable to devote his attention to school.
 Often, that kind of childhood is associated with disorders that make kids more impulsive and distractible, such as ADHD and PTSD.
 Students with trauma—ones who didn’t get a good breakfast, who worry about violence at home—tend to be cognitively less capable of resisting the screen.

 Sometimes I contemplate, with a caustic blend of despair and rage, that the whole job of some of the best-paid computer engineers on the planet is to maximize my son’s time on their platforms.
-Their job is to colonize his consciousness, distract him from school, engulf his extracurricular time, and keep him away from family and sleep.
+Their goal is to colonize his consciousness, distract him from school, engulf his extracurricular time, and keep him away from family and sleep.
 Success, for them, is when he chooses to watch another video rather than write an essay or listen in class.
 Infamously, these Silicon Valley types often send their kids to Waldorf schools—a loose network of private schools that are extremely restrictive of screens.

 My son now attends a Waldorf school, too.
 Within the first few days, I noticed a difference: He was learning.
 He was engaged.
 He came home asking astute questions about predestinarianism.
 He had taken longhand notes.
 Removing the laptop was only a piece of that transformation—the school is small, the teaching unusually hands-on—and his academic troubles aren’t all resolved.
 But he’s a junior now, and he has opinions on Dante and Chaucer.
 He’s involved in theater and sports.
 He recently explained to me—quite coherently—how electromagnetism works.